Lucas van Uden: Life

 Lucas van Uden was born in Antwerp as the son of Artus van Uden and Joanna Tranoy.
 His father was Antwerp's city painter, a position which required him to paint the City's buildings and refurbish and gild the statues of the city and the pieces used in the ommegang.
 Lucas had a brother Jacob who also became a landscape painter.
 Lucas likely studied with his father as he was never registered with the Guild of Saint Luke as a pupil.
 He registered only as a master at the Guild in the capacity of a 'wijnmeester' (master's son') in 1626–27 when he was already 32 years old.

-Lucas had an extramarital relationship with Agatha Musson.
-She gave birth on 24 October 1620 to a son who was named Lucas.
-On 14 February 1627 Lucas van Uden married Anna van Woelput with whom he had 8 children, two of whom were born before the couple had married.
-Lucas had another illegitimate child with Willemijntje van den Brande in 1630.
+Lucas had a romantic relationship with Agatha Musson.
+On 24 October 1620 she gave birth to a son who was named Lucas.
+On 14 February 1627 Lucas van Uden married Anna van Woelput (died in autumn 1667) with whom he had 8 children, two of whom were born before the couple had married.
+Lucas had an extramarital child with Willemijntje van den Brande in 1630.

 He was active in Antwerp for most of his life except for a period around 1649 when he was recorded as no longer living in the city.
 He was very successful and could live very comfortably in central Antwerp.

 He was the teacher of Jan Baptist Bonnecroy, Philips Augustijn Immenraet and Gillis Neyts.
 He likely also trained his children.
 His daughter Maria van Uden became a painter and married the painter Charles Emmanuel Biset.
 His son Adriaen was also active in Antwerp as a painter.

 He died in Antwerp in 1672.